|Tweet|| ||Contact||Follow @chrischantrill|

 |Fees and Charges||+ $0.4 trillion|

 | For detailed revenue click here||Switch to spending|

-Total revenue: estimated, as reported by the Office of Management and Budget and estimated by usgovernmentspending.com.
+Total revenue: actual, as reported by the Office of Management and Budget and the US Bureau of the Census.

 Find NATIONAL DEBT today.